B-IJoe1/UniChat/README.md

-# 🧠 UniChat: Topic-Aware University Q&A Chatbot
+# 🧠 UniChat: University Q&A Chatbot

 UniChat is an AI-powered chatbot designed to answer university-related questions with precision, context, and relevance.
 It uses topic modeling and vector search to retrieve the best answer from your knowledge base and presents it via a real-time interactive UI.